mig8447/mig8447.github.io/_posts/2019-02-25-oracle-apex-the-power-of-interactive-reports.md

 </figure>

 It will allow you to get new data into the database you now have.
 Scroll down and click on the "Cancel" button.
 We will now remove the clutter from our report.

+### Unleashing the Power of the APEX Interactive Reports

 Sometimes there's data in the report we don't always need to see.
 With the help of APEX's interactive reports we can select the data columns we want to see.
 Click in the "Actions" menu next to the search bar and then pick the "Columns" option from the menu.
 A dialog will appear.